mkuhler/infer-demo/README.md

 ## Annotations and Thread Safety
 Infer can also utilize custom Java annotations to detect errors.
 Infer's annotations are compile-time markers that help the static analyzers understand how a class is supposed to behave.

 They don't change runtime behavior, are not enforceable, and are not involved in any code generation.
-They simply provide signals for Infer's analysis engine to manually provide it information on how classes are supposed to behave.
+They simply allow the test engineer to manually provide signals to Infer's analysis engine.

 These annotations can be found at:
 ```import com.facebook.infer.annotation.*;```